Do You Get a 1099 for Crypto? Complete Guide for 2026

 What to Do With Your 1099

-- Import into crypto tax software for complete Form 8949
+- Run everything through crypto tax software to get a complete, accurate Form 8949

-- Do not just copy the 1099-DA total onto Schedule D – you need individual transaction Form 8949
+- Do not just copy the 1099-DA total onto Schedule D — you need the individual transaction breakdown on Form 8949

 What If Your 1099-DA Is Wrong?